kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![katia in the act](../../content/images/fake-accounts/Screenshot 2024-03-08 at 08.49.19.png)

-- I understood it to mean that Katia was embroiled in the fiasco.
+- I understood it to mean that Katia was embroiled in the fiasco, but it was kind of obvious, I just didn't care that much.
-- To me, it seems like the Google search results, and fake accounts, and therefore hackers, are sometimes on my side.
+- However, it does seems like the Google search results, and fake accounts, and therefore hackers, are sometimes on my side.
 - Is it him?
 I wonder.
+Is he helping me?
 - In retrospect, I suspect Hazel Smith probably thought I wasn't being tormented sufficiently.
-Or, they were setting up situations where I would feel like TT was on my side and helping me.
+Or, they were setting up situations where I would feel like TT was on my side and helping me and so continue the 'romance' lie.

 ### Piano